CodiumTeam/docker-training/exercise-11/README.md

     addgroup -g 5000 newuser
     adduser -G newuser -S -u 5000 -s /bin/sh newuser
   ```
-- Make sure the you create the user in the beginning of the `Dockerfile`, then you execute all the instructions as the new user.
+- Make sure you create the user in the beginning of the `Dockerfile`, then you execute all the instructions as the new user.
 - Change the working directory to the home of the new user `/home/newuser`